git-moss/DrivenByMoss-Documentation/Electra-One/Electra-One.md

 ### Transport

-* Behaviour on Stop: Sets the action to be executed when playback is stopped with the Stop button
+* Behaviour on Pause: Sets the action to be executed when playback is stopped with the Play button.

 ### Workflow